Yoga of Energy Flow 200-Hour Teacher Training

 • This 200-Hour Yoga Teacher Training is approved by the Yoga Alliance of America.
 Graduates are qualified to register with Yoga Alliance as RYT 200, (Registered Yoga Teacher at the 200-Hour level), and use those credentials.

-The training will be November 13th – June 4th, meeting nine weekends, one weekend per month, except May, and every Tuesday evening except holidays, November 17th – June 1st.
+The training will be October 21st – June 4th, meeting nine weekends, one weekend per month, and every Tuesday evening except holidays, October 26th – May 30th.

-November 13 – 15 ~ The Yoga of Energy Flow: Inner Fire, Outer Radiance
+October 21 – 23 ~ The Yoga of Energy Flow: Inner Fire, Outer Radiance/ Yoga Anatomy I

-February 12 – 14 ~ Sutra Exploration: The History of Yoga Practice & Philosophy/
+April 7 – 9 ~ Sutra Exploration: The History of Yoga Practice & Philosophy/ Energetic Anatomy & the Subtle Body

-June 4 – 6 ~ Student Practicum / The Business and Ethics of Yoga / Graduation
+June 2 – 4 ~ Student Practicum/The Business and Ethics of Yoga / Graduation

 Daniel has been a yoga teacher for since 1992.
 He conducts workshops and 200 and 500-hour yoga teacher certifications in America and Europe, and is the director of Boston University’s first yoga teacher training.
 Certified in Jnana Yoga, Kali Ray TriYoga and Kundalini Yoga, he is the originator of Meridian Yoga.
 He holds a masters degree in Expressive Art Therapy/Dance Therapy from Lesley University, has been a visiting lecturer in movement studies at Tufts University, and teaches in many locations, including the Kripalu Center and the Omega Institute, where he has been core yoga faculty for 14 years.